Erlitou: History and periodization

 During the last portion (c.
-3500–3000 BCE) of the Yangshao culture, three small settlements existed at the site on its western, southern, and eastern extents.
-From about 3000–2600, during the early period of the Longshan culture, these were succeeded by another settlement at the southern end of the site.
-After this, the site was abandoned for many centuries, before it was reoccupied by the Erlitou culture, beginning a primary period of occupation lasting from c.
+3500–3000 BCE) of the Yangshao culture, three settlements existed at the site on its western, southern, and eastern extents.
+From about 3000–2600, during the period of the Longshan culture, these were succeeded by another settlement at the southern end of the site.
+After this, the site was abandoned for centuries, before it was reoccupied by the Erlitou culture, beginning a primary period of occupation lasting from c.
 1860–1545.
 The history of the site as part of the Erlitou culture (a period of roughly 360 years) has been divided into four phases, numbered I through IV.

 During Phase I, the Erlitou site exceed 100 ha and became the largest known settlement in the Yiluo Basin.
-Its growth was likely fueled by migration from the surrounding region.
-The layout of the site during this period is uncertain, as the stratum was heavily disrupted by occupants in later periods.
-The population of the settlement engaged in both agriculture and artisanry.
-The production of bronze, ceramics and bone tools were local industries, each apparently delegated to workshops in different portions of the site.
+Its growth was possibly fueled by migration from the surrounding region.
+The layout of the site during this period is uncertain, as the stratum was disrupted by occupants in later periods.
+The population of the settlement engaged in agriculture and artisanry.
+The production of bronze, ceramics and bone tools were local industries, each delegated to workshops in portions of the site.
 Knives are the only bronze objects from this phase, found alongside slag from bronze casting.

-Erlitou greatly expanded during Phase II, reaching its maximum size of around 300 ha, (Note: Including northern portions destroyed by the movement of the Luo, it may have been around 400 ha in area.) and likely increasing greatly in population.
+Erlitou expanded during Phase II, reaching its maximum size of around 300 ha.
+(Note: Including northern portions destroyed by the movement of the Luo, it may have been around 400 ha in area.)
 The number of known burials and tools at the site tripled.
 While no houses or kilns have been discovered from Phase I, the remains of seven homes and one kiln are attested from Phase II.
-In the southeastern portion of the site, a palace complex of large rammed earth buildings was constructed, enclosed by a set of four roads.
+In the southeastern portion of the site, a palace complex of rammed earth buildings was constructed, enclosed by a set of four roads.
 Production of bone tools, bronze, and ceramics continued, while turquoise production may have begun.